syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRotator/navigation-modes.md

 {% endtabs %}

-* `Left` - Sets the position of the navigation bar items to left.
+* `Left` - Sets the position of the navigation bar items to the left.

 {% tabs %}